Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/references.md

 * Renear, Allen, David Dubin, and C. Michael Sperberg-McQueen.
 2002.
 "Towards a semantics for XML markup." _Proceedings of the 2002 ACM symposium on Document engineering_, New York: ACM.
 * Sperberg-McQueen, Christopher Michael, Claus Huitfeldt, and Allen Renear.
 2000.
 "Meaning and interpretation of markup." _Markup Languages 2.3_, pp. 215-234.
 * Stadler, Peter, Marcel Illetschko, and Sabine Seifert.
 2016.
 "Towards a Model for Encoding Correspondence in the TEI: Developing and Implementing correspDesc." _Journal of the Text Encoding Initiative_, vol. 9.
 * Stella, Francesco.
 2006.
 "Digital Philology, medieval texts, and the Corpus of Latin Rhythms, a Digital Edition of Music and Poems." _Digital Philology and Medieval Texts_, edited by Arianna Ciula and Fransesco Stella, pp. 223-249.
-Pisa: Pacini editore, .
+Pisa: Pacini editore.
 * Tennison, Jeni, and Wendell Piez.
 "The Layered Markup and Annotation Language (LMNL)." _Extreme Markup Languages_.

 ### Textual variance and collation